vineetsarpal/tab-tub/README.md

 1. Go to `chrome://extensions/shortcuts` in your browser.
 2. Find "TabTub" in the list.
-3. Click the pencil icon next to "Activate the extension" and assign your preferred shortcut (e.g., `Ctrl+Shift+Y`).
+3. Click the pencil icon next to "Activate the extension" and assign your preferred shortcut (e.g., `Ctrl+Shift+U`).

 ## 📄 License